dataq-instruments/4208Ethernet/README.md

 # 4xx8 Ethernet Example
  Ethernet Example suports 4108/4208/4718 ethernet devices

- It demonstrate how to use commands to set up and acquire data then display in a chart.
+ It demonstrate how to use protocol to set up and acquire data then display in a chart.

+ For protocol, please refer to  https://www.dataq.com/resources/pdfs/misc/Dataq-Instruments-Protocol.pdf

+  This example uses Xchart to plot the waveform, which is installed if you install WinDaq addon (https://www.dataq.com/products/windaq/add_ons/index.htm) to your PC.
+For more info regarding the features of XChart, please refer to http://ultimaserial.com/XChart.html

  1)Make sure you configure Window's firewall to allow it to access the network first<br/>
  2)Once started, you will see all devices listed in the listbox, if not issue "QUERY" command<br/>